bnb/jsconf-eu-led/README.md

 ## Overview

-At the Microsoft booth, we'll have a rather unique setup: [a programmable LED art piece](led-landing-page) that is controlled entirely by input received from JavaScript via [Azure Functions][azure-functions-docs].
+At the Microsoft booth, we'll have a rather unique setup: [a programmable LED art piece][led-landing-page] that is controlled entirely by input received from JavaScript via [Azure Functions][azure-functions-docs].

 Attendees can submit their own light patterns that will be queued up and run on the LED art piece.
 We welcome and encourage creative submissions, and are very much looking forward to seeing what you'll be able to do with the LED art piece.